NearGM/Amazon-Product-Availability-Notifier/README.md

     # You need to change the url to the product you want
     product_url = 'https://www.amazon.com/dp/B07WY7TTL5/ref=nosim?tag=americanapparel.com-20&th=1&psc=1'
 ```
+3. Additionally you should set a cron job to run the script at a specific time.
 4. Run the script

 ## Explanation